Breakthrough-Energy/docs/source/user/installation_guide.md

   * **OUTPUT_DIR**: all the scenario outputs are stored in this directory after being extracted - the list of scenario output data is given in the README of [PowerSimData]
   * **MODEL_DIR**: this folder encloses the simulation engine
 * Create the ***ScenarioList.csv*** and ***ExecuteList.csv*** files in **DATA_ROOT_DIR**
-* [Fork] the [REISE.jl](https://github.com/Breakthrough-Energy/REISE.jl) package on the server into **MODEL_DIR** and install it following the instructions in the README - note that the Julia Programming Language and Python will need to be installed on the server
+* [Fork][git guide] the [REISE.jl](https://github.com/Breakthrough-Energy/REISE.jl) package on the server into **MODEL_DIR** and install it following the instructions in the README - note that the Julia Programming Language and Python will need to be installed on the server

 Before using the scenario framework, you need to update the path to the variables in ***PowerSimData/powersimdata/utility/server_setup.py*** file.
 Note that the **LOCAL_DIR** does not be updated if having a **ScenarioData** directory in your home folder is a good place to store scenario data.
 You can now create, execute, extract and analyze scenarios.
 The README of [PowerSimData] goes over these steps.